mohitpai/journey-optimizer.en/help/using/offers/api-reference/activities-api/activities/lookup.md

 **Response**

-A successful response returns the details of the placement including information about your container ID, instance ID and, unique decision `@id`.
+A successful response returns the details of the decision including information about your unique decision `id`.

 ```json
 {